ILoveScratch2/ilovescratch2.github.io/_pages/about.md

 In the future, I hope to continue to pursue my interests and explore more unknown areas.
 I believe that every experience is an opportunity for growth, and every relationship is a treasure to be cherished.

 ## Contact Me
 Thank you for visiting my personal page!
-If you have any questions about my interests or ideas, or would like to communicate and collaborate, please feel free to contact me at [Contact].
+If you have any questions about my interests or ideas, or would like to communicate and collaborate, please feel free to contact me at django20233@outlook.com .
 I look forward to sharing more stories and insights with you and hope to meet you face-to-face at some point in the future.

 Thanks again for stopping by and have a great day!